nbowling/myBlog/content/about/index.md

 ***
 >I don't think we could have achieved what we have so far without the enormous commitment you have shown during this period.
 I am also grateful to your team for their valuable contributions.
-Sue Scrivens
 ***
-(On successful completion of a full job evaluation and regrading of nearly 18,000 employees) Head of Human Resources
+(On successful completion of a full job evaluation and regrading of nearly 18,000 employees) Sue Scrivens, Head of Human Resources
 Gloucestershire County Council
 ***
 >We congratulate the council in its forward-thinking use of IT and data analysis in supporting your HR teams in achieving a significant reduction in sickness absence.
-We believe [the council] should share its work more widely so that other authorities can benefit from your experience.
+We believe the council should share its work more widely so that other authorities can benefit from your experience.
 ***
 Audit Commission
 (After formal review of reporting Best Value Performance Indicators)
 ***
 >Please could you accept my congratulations and pass them on to your team for the sterling work you have done in this area to get us where we are.
-Dilys Wynn
 ***
-(On receipt of a report from the Audit Commission) Director of Strategy and Standards
-Gloucestershire County Council
+(On receipt of a report from the Audit Commission) Dilys Wynn, Director of Strategy and Standards Gloucestershire County Council

 A short after-action report of a typical project I led can be downloaded from here.